Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset

-We studied the sedimentation of Brownian axisymmetric particles with a center offset by solving the Smoluchowski equation.
-When the hydrodynamic center and the force center coincide ($\alpha=0$), we recover the Taylor dispersion of \cite{brenner1979taylor,brenner1981taylor}.
-When the force center deviate from the hydrodynamic center ($\alpha \neq 0$), the symmetry axis of the particle preferentially aligns with the direction of gravity.
+We studied the sedimentation of a Brownian axisymmetric particle with a centre offset by solving the Smoluchowski equation.
+When the hydrodynamic centre and the force centre coincide ($l_\mathrm{c}=0$), we recover the Taylor dispersion of \cite{brenner1979taylor}.
+When the force centre deviates from the hydrodynamic centre ($l_\mathrm{c} \neq 0$), the symmetry axis of the particle preferentially aligns with the direction of gravity.
 Therefore, the sedimentation velocity increases for prolate but decreases for oblate because the friction constant $\zeta_\mathrm{t}^\parallel$ is smaller than $\zeta_\mathrm{t}^\perp$ for prolate but is larger than that for oblate.
-As the center offset $\alpha$ increases, the horizontal (or vertical) diffusion coefficient exhibit pronounced maxima at intermediate $\alpha$.
-Therefore, the Taylor dispersion could be further enhanced by the a center offset of particles.
-As $\alpha \to \infty$, $D_{\text{$x$-$y$}}$ and $D_z$ asymptotically converge to $D^\perp$ and $D^\perp(1+\chi)$, respectively, corresponding to a rigid particle in a gravity-aligned configuration.
+Brenner has shown that Taylor dispersion follows a $\beta_0^2$ scaling for torque-free Brownian particles, where $\beta_0$ is the sedimentation Péclet number.
+However, a significant deviation from the $\beta_0^2$ scaling appears even for a small centre offset.
+Taylor dispersion is suppressed when the gravitational torque dominates over the rotational Brownian fluctuations.
+For sufficiently large $\beta_0$, the horizontal diffusion coefficients $D_{\text{$x$-$y$}}$ approach distinct constant values depending on the offset, while the vertical diffusion coefficients $D_z$ all converge to the same value.
+In terms of gravitational torque, $D_{\text{$x$-$y$}}$ and $D_z$ asymptotically converge to $D^\perp$ and $D^\perp(1+\chi)$ as the gravitational torque goes to infinity, respectively, corresponding to a rigid particle in a gravity-aligned configuration.
+At intermediate gravitational torque, both the horizontal and vertical diffusion coefficients exhibit maxima.
+Therefore, the Taylor dispersion could be further enhanced when a centre offset exists.
 Additionally, we present a first-order perturbation analysis of the transient behavior of MSD with respect to $\alpha^2$.
-When the sedimentation Péclet number goes to infinity ($\beta \to \infty$), ballistic behavior $\left\langle \tilde{x}_{\mathrm{h}}^2 + \tilde{y}_{\mathrm{h}}^2 \right\rangle \sim \tilde{t}^2$ appears.
-The ballistic behavior remains to be valid even when gravitational torque is present, indicating that the torque does not sufficiently alter sustained ballistic motion.
+When the sedimentation Péclet number goes to infinity, ballistic behavior $\left\langle \tilde{x}_{\mathrm{h}}^2 + \tilde{y}_{\mathrm{h}}^2 \right\rangle \sim \tilde{t}^2$ appears.
+The crossover time reflects a dynamical transition, where rotation is governed by gravitational torque when it is large, and by rotational diffusion when the torque is small.
+The ballistic behavior in MSD remains to be valid even when gravitational torque is present, indicating that the torque does not sufficiently alter sustained ballistic motion.